18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

     - Information you include in cover letters, responses to questions, etc. as these are not directly associated with your work experience
     - Lists of tools, technologies, programming languages, etc. that are listed separately from your work experience

 The Minimum Qualification process is a bureaucratic requirement that we are stuck with.
 It's best to think about it as the most intense and rigorous resume review you've ever heard of.
 To get through this process you need make sure your resume directly reflects the qualifications listed below.
-We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/)
+We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/resume/)

 ### Specialized Experience

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

-Experience as a consultant or internal developer managing client, partner, or account relationships to deliver on large or complex projects as part of a cross-functional team.
+1. Experience as a consultant or internal developer managing client, partner, or account relationships to deliver on large or complex projects as part of a cross-functional team.
 This experience must include **ONE** of the following:
 - Delivering projects with complex requirements, multiple stakeholders with disparate views or high levels of bureaucracy
 - Delivering public-facing products or features on public-facing products with a large number of users (i.e. 100,000+)
 - Delivering tools or products with high uptime or availability requirements (i.e. SLAs of 99.9%+)

-Experience developing full-stack web applications using test-driven development, delivering measurable results for clients.
+2. Experience developing full-stack web applications using test-driven development, delivering measurable results for clients.
 This experience must include **ALL** of the following:
-- Developing digital applications using ONE of the following server-side languages: Python, Ruby, Go or Node.js
+- Developing digital applications using **ONE** of the following server-side languages: Python, Ruby, Go or Node.js
 - Developing digital applications using a relational or non-relational data layers
 - Developing digital applications using test-driven development and software testing tools

-Experience deploying or operating digital applications on cloud technologies.This experience must include **ONE** of the following:
+3. Experience deploying or operating digital applications on cloud technologies.
+This experience must include **ONE** of the following:
 - Developing digital applications using Infrastructure-as-a-Service (IaaS)
 - Developing digital applications using Platform-as-a-Service (PaaS)
 - Developing digital applications using containerization technologies